Jim Ferrier: Professional career

-Later years, death

 Ferrier greatly scaled back his PGA Tour competition from 1954, and took a financially lucrative club professional's job with the Lakeside Country Club in suburban Los Angeles, for eight years.
 He did return to playing more Tour events in the early to mid 1960s, with some success.
 He was runner-up in the 1960 PGA Championship at age 45.
 His final Tour win in 1961 snapped a nine-year winless stretch, and he also won a California regional pro event in 1963 in his 48th year.

 But his game fell off after that, although he continued to play some Tour events into the late 1970s, using his lifetime exemption.
 This created some friction on Tour, since he (and certain other non-competitive aging past champions) was blocking younger players from entering, with fields at limited sizes.
 An eventual change of PGA Tour regulations came from that, requiring veteran players to maintain a certain playing standard to continue to have access to tournaments.
 The present-day Champions Tour had not yet been created, although Ferrier did play some events on that Tour in the early 1980s, but struggled.

 Ferrier became a member at the same city's Wilshire Country Club.